 1. Introduction.
-Markov chain Monte Carlo (MCMC) algorithms are extremely widely used and studied in statistics, e.g. [5, 19], and their running times are an extremely important practical issue.
-They have been studied from a variety of perspectives, including convergence "diagnostics" via the Markov chain output (e.g. [18]), proving weak convergence limits of speed-up versions of the algorithms to diffusion limits [39, 40], and directly bounding the convergence in total variation distance [34, 44, 46, 42, 24, 47, 16, 3, 25].
-Furthermore, there is a recent trend focusing on quantitative mixing time bounds in terms of either total variation distance for certain types of MCMC methods (such as Langevin Monte Carlo) and targets (such as strongly log-concave targets), see e.g. [9, 11].
-Among the work of directly bounding the total variation distance, most of the quantitative convergence bounds proceed by establishing a drift condition and an associated minorization condition for the Markov chain in question (see e.g. [35]).
+Markov chain Monte Carlo (MCMC) algorithms are extremely widely used and studied in statistics, for example, [5, 19], and their running times are an extremely important practical issue.
+They have been studied from a variety of perspectives, including convergence "diagnostics" via the Markov chain output (e.g., [18]), proving weak convergence limits of speed-up versions of the algorithms to diffusion limits [39, 40], and directly bounding the convergence in total variation distance [3, 16, 24, 25, 35, 42, 44, 46, 47].
+Furthermore, there is a recent trend focusing on quantitative mixing time bounds in terms of either total variation distance or Wasserstein distance for certain types of MCMC methods (such as Langevin Monte Carlo) and targets (such as strongly log-concave targets), see, for example, [9, 11].
+Among the work of directly bounding the total variation distance, most of the quantitative convergence bounds proceed by establishing a drift condition and an associated minorization condition for the Markov chain in question (see, e.g., [34]).
 One approach for finding quantitative bounds has been the drift and minorization method set forth by [44].

 Computer scientists take a slightly different perspective, in terms of running time complexity order as the "size" of the problem goes to infinity.
 Complexity results in computer science go back at least to [7], and took on greater focus with the pioneering NP-complete work of [8].
 In the Markov chain context, computer scientists have been bounding convergence times of Markov chain algorithms since at least [52], focusing largely on spectral gap bounds for Markov chains on finite state spaces.
-More recently, attention has turned to bounding spectral gaps, such as [29, 53, 30, 54, 55] and the references therein.
-These bounds often focus on the order of the convergence time in terms of some particular parameter, such as the dimension of the corresponding state space.
-In recent years, there is much interest in the "large p, large n" or "large p, small n" high-dimensional settings, where p is the number of parameters and n is the sample size.
-[38] use the term convergence complexity to denote the ability of a high-dimensional MCMC scheme to draw samples from the posterior, and how the ability to do so changes as the dimension of the parameter set grows.
+More recently, attention has turned to bounding spectral gaps of modern Markov chain algorithms on general state spaces, again primarily via spectral gaps, such as [29, 30, 53-55] and the references therein.
+These bounds often focus on the order of the convergence time in terms of some particular parameter, such as the dimension